dansmyers/DataScienceAndAnalytics/Sprint-2-Hypothesis_Testing_and_Confidence_Intervals/Examples/2-Sampling.md

 In previous analyses, we used boxplots to display and describe the distribution of a single continuous variable.
 However, it can also be useful to print multiple boxplots side-by-side so you can compare their distributions.

-Type and run the following boxplot function in an R Script to generate Figure 7.1.
+Type and run the following boxplot function in an R Script.
 The argument `Disney$time ~ Disney$group` instructs R to create a boxplot of finishing time for every age-sex group.
 The `las = 2` statement causes the boxplot labels to be rotated 90 degrees, and `xlab = ' '` will cause the x-axis to remain blank (printed x-axis text gets in the way of the rotated boxplot labels in this figure).

 ```
 boxplot(